-You can earn 3X Chase Ultimate Rewards points with the Chase Ink Business Preferred on advertising purchases made with social media sites and search engines.
-And you can earn 3X AMEX Membership Rewards points on selected advertising if it is your chosen bonus category on the AMEX Business Gold Rewards or AMEX SimplyCash Plus.
+You can earn 3 Chase Ultimate Rewards points with the Chase Ink Business Preferred on advertising purchases made with social media sites and search engines.
+And you can earn 4 AMEX Membership Rewards points on selected advertising if it is your chosen bonus category on the Amex Business Gold Card.

 Professional photographers are always in demand for weddings, special events, or corporate marketing gigs.
 And you don’t need to rent out studio space to get started!

-Both the AMEX Business Gold Rewards and AMEX SimplyCash Plus allow you to change your bonus category yearly.
-So you could pick advertising your first year.
-And if you find yourself traveling to photo shoots more in the future, you can change your bonus category to gas stations or airfare.
+As a photographer, you’ll want to advertise your services, especially when you’re just starting out.
+But as your business grows, your expenses might change.
+I’d consider getting a business card that lets you choose your bonus category each year.
+The Amex Business Gold Card allows you to change your bonus category yearly.
+You could pick advertising your first year, and if you find yourself traveling to photo shoots more in the future, you can change your bonus category to gas stations or airfare.